jvue96/Immigrant-Families-Together/README.md

 # Immigrant Families Together
-Immigrant Families Together is a volunteer-based organization in America that reunites separated families.
+Immigrant Families Together (IFT) is a volunteer-based organization in America that reunites separated families.
 The staff is composed entirely of volunteers, many of whom are balancing full-time jobs and families.
 They currently assist nearly seventy five families in areas ranging from posting bond, finding legal help, and supplying financial assistance.

 # Built With
 React, Redux, HTML, CSS, Passport, Axios, Node, Express, Postgres, and more (see package.json for full list of dependencies)